 Many of us are under stressors we may not even realize, but there are ways employers can help combat that for their employees:

 Social distancing has robbed many of us of normalcy, including getting together with people we care about.
 Just like we’re encouraged to get up from our desks at least once an hour to move about for physical health, we should also strive to encourage employees to connect with people outside of work-related topics on a regular basis.
 Providing flex time, virtual get-togethers, virtual office yoga sessions, and more are all things you might consider to help employees stay connected to others as much as possible.

 The pandemic has caused a lot of uncertainty in the economy.
 Many people may feel a general sense of unease as economic turmoil seems to be part of this new world—in fact, only 40% of employees feel well-equipped to do their jobs since the pandemic hit.
 Helping steady the ship is imperative to your workforce’s emotional and overall stability, and there’s no better way to do that than with recognition.
 Employees that feel recognized, valued, and appreciated no matter where they are working that day will be employees that continue to work hard for the organization.

-Taking time off during a pandemic can seem counterproductive—after all, why take time off just to sit around your house during the pandemic?
+Taking time off during a pandemic can seem counterproductive—after all, why take time off just to sit around your house and stay quarantined?
 Americans have never been great at taking needed time off, but the pandemic stress has made workers take even less time off.
 Encouraging employees to take time off is a crucial part of keeping mental and emotional health vibrant, especially during a pandemic.
 Even if they don’t have a grand vacation planned, provide options and encouragement for your employees to take time off.
 You’ll be grateful you did.

 Supporting Your People